 Newsroom Feb.
 12, 2026 From loops to labs: How a bike group spurred a scientific collaboration Read more Image Jan.
 22, 2026 ‘Trojan horse’ may deliver toxic dose of copper to bacterial colonies, including drug-resistant MRSA infections Read more Image Nov.
 25, 2025 A type of immune cell could hold a key to preventing scar tissue buildup in wounds Read more Image Nov.
 10, 2025 NIH grant will help probe ‘nutritional memory’ to increase understanding of food choices Read more Read All News Research Image From loops to labs: How a bike group spurred a scientific collaboration Feb.
 12, 2026 The ‘Costco 100’ brought scientists and fellow travelers together for a fun fall ride that sparked more than just conversation.
 Organizers hope to make it an annual tradition.
 Read more Image ‘Trojan horse’ may deliver toxic dose of copper to bacterial colonies, including drug-resistant MRSA infections Jan.
 22, 2026 A team led by Dr. Michael D. L. Johnson is developing a compound that can smuggle an antimicrobial drug through bacteria’s defensive shields.
 Read more Image U of A physician-scientist sets the record straight on kissing bugs Dec.
 8, 2025 A spate of bad press involving the insects resulted in scary headlines, but years of research by Stephen A. Klotz, MD, past Infectious Diseases division chief at the College of Medicine – Tucson, show they pose little risk.
 Read more Read Research News Education Image Students in College of Medicine – Tucson’s Class of 2029 receive white coats July 30, 2025 Photo Gallery: We welcomed the Class of 2029 during our annual white coat ceremony July 25 at Centennial Hall.
 Read more Image White Coat Ceremony marks first step for next generation of physicians July 22, 2025 This week, 120 students will take part in the annual White Coat Ceremony that serves as a welcome for the Class of 2029, presenting them with their first physician’s white coats.
 Read more Image New U of A 3-year medical degree program receives ABOR approval June 17, 2025 Medical students who want to specialize in primary care can take advantage of an accelerated pathway to residency training.
-Read more Read education news Patient Care Image Lisa J. Chamberlain named chair of pediatrics and director of Steele Children’s Research Center Feb.
+Read more Read Education News Patient Care Image Marta Ann Crispens named chair of the Department of Obstetrics and Gynecology Feb.
+27, 2026 A nationally respected gynecologic oncologist, Dr. Crispens has dedicated her career to advancing clinical care, clinical trials and mentorship in women’s cancer.
+Read more Image Lisa J. Chamberlain named chair of pediatrics and director of Steele Children’s Research Center Feb.
 2, 2026 A nationally recognized pediatrician and health equity leader, Dr. Chamberlain joins the college on March 1.
 Read more Image U of A expert urges for more comprehensive telehealth policy Jan.
 21, 2026 In a Q&A, Associate Director of Telehealth Law & Policy at the Arizona Telemedicine Program Tara Sklar, JD, MPH, explains why stopgap funding measures for telehealth services — like the one set to expire on Jan.
 30 — cannot keep up with the demand of remote health care.
-Read more Image A decade of impact: the U of A/Banner academic medicine partnership Sept.
-2, 2025 Citing 11 cases where their partnership advanced health care, training and learning, the University of Arizona and Banner Health are turning innovation into impact to improve lives across Arizona and beyond from precision medicine to immunotherapy to faster Valley fever diagnoses.
-Read more Read Patient care news Accomplishments and Accolades Image Christina C. Bell Andrews to serve as national leadership fellow Monday Wassaja Center’s Andrews will serve an 18-month term as part of the W.K.
-Kellogg Foundation Community Leadership Network with the Center for Creative Leadership as an advocate for women and children.
-Read more Image Timothy Tiutan, MD, named College of Medicine – Tucson Alum of the Year Feb.
-5, 2026 A double Wildcat with undergraduate and MD degrees from the College of Medicine – Tucson, Dr. Tiutan is a leading voice in public health, blending his clinical expertise with a talent for making health education accessible.
+Read more Read Patient Care News Accomplishments and Accolades Image Mindy J. Fain, MD, named director of the University of Arizona Center on Aging Monday The College of Medicine – Tucson announces the appointment of Mindy J. Fain, MD, as director of the University of Arizona Center on Aging, a Board of Regents Center of Excellence.
+Read more Image Holly Beach, MD, honored by athletic trainer group Feb.
+20, 2026 Dr. Beach received the Dr. Javier Cardenas Special Recognition Award for Physicians, presented by the Arizona Athletic Trainers’ Association.
 Read more Read More Faces of College of Medicine – Tucson Image From ‘army brat’ to ID chief, Rajat Madan, MD, PhD, takes on superbugs at U of A Dec.
 19, 2025 Rajat Madan, MD, PhD, brings a precision-medicine approach to his new role as chief of the Division of Infectious Diseases, focused on novel host-targeted therapies using advanced immunology, genetics and cross-disciplinary research.
 Read more Image Revolutionizing wound care with AI Nov.
 14, 2025 Department Chair of Surgery Geoffrey Gurtner, MD, is developing smart bandages that continuously monitor wounds to predict and treat infections early.
 Read more Read More

 Image Jan.
 22, 2026 ‘Trojan horse’ may deliver toxic dose of copper to bacterial colonies, including drug-resistant MRSA infections Read more